Robert Taylor, M.D., F.A.C.S.

-- Dark circles or large bags below the eyes.
+- If you have dark, puffy circles or bags under the eyes.

-- Excessive skin or wrinkles around the eyelids leading to a puffy appearance.
+- If you have excessive skin or wrinkles around the eyelids.

-1. How will Dr. Taylor evaluate me for aesthetic eyelid surgery?
+How does Dr. Taylor evaluate me for blepharoplasty?

-One of several surgical techniques may be suggested to improve the appearance of your eyelids.
-The particular technique that Dr. Taylor recommends will depend on may factors such as the amount of excess fat and skin in the eyelid areas, the position of your eyebrows, and the condition of the muscles around your eyelids.
+After your physical examination by Dr. Taylor, he will recommend one of the several surgical techniques to improve the appearance of your eyelids.
+The method that is chosen will depend on many factors, including the amount of excess skin and fat in the eyelid areas, the position of your brows, and the condition of the muscles around the eyelids.